deanna-stover/coursesCNU/2022/engl350spring2022/blog-posts.md

 # Review One

 Based on the reviews you read in preparation, write a review of a digital humanities project from the list I have provided on the Google Drive.
 You must *claim* a project by putting your name next to one of the options so that not everyone in class reviews the same project.
-Do this by **class on Monday, February 1st**.
+Do this by **class on Monday, January 24th**.
 Make sure to pick something that other people have not yet claimed.

 This blog should be **600-750 words**.
 Remember that you can be critical and still polite or appreciative but still evaluative.